Not all hidden components detected

 , etc) be aware that they use rootkit-like techniques

-techniques to hide from other applications and can interfere with investigative or security tools.
+techniques techniques to hide from other applications.
+When dealing with a malware infection, CD Emulators can interfere with investigative or security tools.
 This interference can produce misleading or inaccurate scan results, false detection

 of legitimate files, cause unexpected crashes, BSODs

 , and general dross.
 This 'dross' often makes it hard to differentiate between genuine malicious rootkits and the legitimate drivers used by CD Emulators.
 Since CD Emulators use a hidden driver which can be seen as a rootkit and interfere with providing accurate results or cause other problems, it is recommended that you disable CD Emulation